 You will sleeping at various sites across the city.
 Sites may vary, but they are often associated with locations where service will be done, or they are of cultural or historical significance.
 All sites are indoors and have access to bathroom facilities.

 If you are enrolled as a full-time student for fall semester, there is no additional tuition fee.
 There is a $235 class fee that will be billed directly to your student account.
 This fee covers program equipment, backpacking gear (sleeping bag, backpack, etc.), and food for the program.
 If you need to cancel, please do so by email at email@example.com.
 If you cancel on or after June 1, you will be charged a cancellation fee of $225.

 Where Will You Meet Your Group for URSA Fall?

 Arrival Registration starts at 8:30am at the Chamounix Mansion Youth Hostel in Philadelphia, PA on the first day of your URSA week.
 We will have a welcome meeting at 9:00am.
 Please bring everything you will need for the trip—there will be leaders at the hostel to meet you.
 Please do not be late.
 If you drive on your own to Philadelphia instead of being dropped off, you will not be permitted to drive your car during the week of the course.
 Parking is available at the hostel for your car — but at your own risk.

 The URSA Urban Service Experience program is modeled after the award-winning ORION program — a wilderness orientation program for incoming students that has been running successfully since 1996.

-Registration is closed.
+Registration opens March 15, 2017.
 Check back later for more information on registering for 2017!